 Pharyngitis (a sore throat) is a viral infection, such as cold and flu.
 It causes pain and irritation in the throat, especially when one swallows.
-Most people do saline water gargles to get relief from the scratchiness that accompanies a sore throat.
-Rose water can also help soothe pharyngitis.
-There is strong anecdotal evidence for this remedy.
-It is useful and not likely to be risky.
+Usually, most people do saline water gargles to get relief from the scratchiness that accompanies a sore throat.
+But rose water can also help soothe pharyngitis.
+There is strong anecdotal evidence for this remedy, hence making it useful and not likely to be risky.

 Rose water has anti-aging effects

 Hundreds of beauty products contain rose water in them.
-The anti-aging and beauty enhancing impacts of rose water makes it popular in the cosmetic industry.
+It is because of its anti-aging and beauty enhancing impacts that makes it popular in the cosmetic industry.

 Topical application of rose water can soothe the skin and make it look more fresh and young.